tom-krieger/sshkeymgmt/README.md

 ### Beginning with sshkeymgmt

-The most basic set-up you could achieve with this module looks something like this:
+The most basic setup you could achieve with this module looks something like this:

 ```puppet
 include '::sshkeymgmt'